code34gle/openballot/readme.md

 The Individual Voter.
 They **MUST** be registered and they must validate their voting status before election day in order to be able to vote.

 ### Registration Clerk
-These are local governmental officials that help a citizen register to vote.
-They must verify the voter's information on the registration server and either provide an account for the individual to log into, or (if they do not have a smartphone) they will can use the local machines at their voting location by scanning their driver's license.
+Thesse are local governmental officials that help a citizen register to vote.
+They must verify the voter's information

 ### Observer